Thermometers: Understand the options

 Thermometers come in a variety of styles.
 Understand the different types of thermometers and how to pick the right thermometer for you.By Mayo Clinic Staff

 Choosing the thermometer that's best for your family can be confusing.
 Here's what you need to know about the most common thermometers.

 Armpit temperatures are usually the least accurate.
-Rectal temperatures provide the best readings for infants, especially those 3 months or younger as well as children up to age 3.
+Rectal temperatures provide the best readings for infants, especially those 3 months or younger, as well as children up to age 3.
 For older children and adults, oral readings are usually accurate — as long as the mouth is closed while the thermometer is in place.

-- Pros.
-Most digital thermometers can record temperatures from the mouth, armpit or rectum — often in a minute or less.
+- Most digital thermometers can record temperatures from the mouth, armpit or rectum — often in a minute or less.

 Digital ear thermometers